 An estimated 24 percent of patients who are discharged with heart failure (HF) are readmitted to the hospital within 30 days.
-Learn how this healthcare organization engaged physicians and multidisciplinary teams to improve their outcomes.
-Deploying evidence best practices—medication reconciliation, follow-up appointments, follow-up phone calls and teach back—they reduced and sustained their 30-day HF readmission rates by 29 percent, and their 90-day HF readmissions by 14 percent.
-They have seen their process measures increase significantly: 120 percent increase in follow-up appointments; 78 percent increase in pharmacist medication reconciliation; 87 percent increase in follow-up phone calls; 84 percent increase in teach-back interventions.
+Learn how this healthcare organization engaged physicians and multidisciplinary teams to improve outcomes.
+Deploying evidence best practices—medication reconciliation, follow-up appointments, follow-up phone calls, and teach-back—the organization reduced and sustained its 30-day and 90-day HF readmission rates.

 “We have deployed evidence-based practices — medication reconciliation, follow-up phone calls and appointments, and teach back— to help reduce heart failure readmission rates.
 Analytics are enabling us to correlate our interventions with readmissions and trend readmissions over time for comparative purposes.”